 The purpose of this district is to facilitate the development of both public and private/commercial recreational uses at selective locations within Lethbridge County.
 This district may be used to conserve, enhance and expand the County's recreational resources, without compromising agricultural activities or the municipality's natural or environmentally significant attributes.

-Accessory Buildings, Structures and Uses to an Approved Permitted Use Boat Docks, Marinas and Ancillary Structures (see Section 18 of this district)
+Boat Docks, Marinas and Ancillary Structures (see Section 18 of this district)

 Club Houses Associated with a Recreational Use